AliciaPak25/CodeJoy-Creations/README.md

 # About Me:

 I'm Alicia Pak, an aspiring web developer dedicated to continuous learning and growth.
-Myy goal is to contribute my expertise to the dynamic tech industry and make a positive impact.
+My goal is to contribute my expertise to the dynamic tech industry and make a positive impact.

 I have developed CodeJoy Creations with React.js + Vite and TawilwindCSS.
 # React + Vite